caleblevy/funcstructs/README.rst

 **Endofunction Structures**

-- ``Funcstruct``: Represents a conjugacy class of Endofunctions as a multiset of necklaces whose elements are dominant sequences.
+- ``ConjugacyClass``: Represents a conjugacy class of Endofunctions as a multiset of necklaces whose elements are dominant sequences.
 - ``EndofunctionStructures``: Enumerates endofunction structures on a fixed number of nodes, optionally restricted to a given cycle type.